jimburton/php-routing-bootstrap/README.md

 1.	**Controller** (see [app/index.php](app/index.php)):
     This is the entry point for the application.
-Every request comes to this script, with a url such as `/index.php?page=<contentPage>` or simply `/?page=<contentPage>`, where `<contentPage>` is a variable.
-The controller's job is to determine which content file to load based on the URL and set any necessary variables.
-It then loads the base template.
+Every request comes to this script, with a url such as `/index.php?page=<contentPage>` or simply `/?page=<contentPage>`.
+The Controller's job is to determine which content file to load based on the URL and set any necessary variables.
+If `page` is not present in the querystring (e.g. a request for `/`) then the home page content will be served.
+The Controller then loads the base template.

 2.	**Base Template** (see [app/base.php](app/base.php)):

-    This file will contain the common HTML structure, including the <!DOCTYPE>, <head> and links to the CSS and JS files needed by Bootstrap.
-It will include the [header](app/header.php) and [sidebar](app/sidebar.php) php files and has a specific point where the page-specific content will go.
+    This file will contain the common HTML "scaffolding" structure, including the
+    <!DOCTYPE>, <head> and links to the CSS and JS files needed by Bootstrap.
+It will
+    include the [header](app/header.php) and [sidebar](app/sidebar.php) php files and has a specific point where the page-specific content will go.

 3.	**Page-Specific Content** (e.g. [app/home.php](app/home.php)):

     These files contain only the HTML and PHP for the content relevant to a specific request.
 Which of these pages is to be included is determined by the Controller.